Donghwan127/video-highlight-extraction/README.md

 **Haejin Cho** | github

-Implemented and integrated Cross-Modality Gated Attention into the architecture with different moment of fusoin시기 !!
+Implemented and integrated Cross-Modality Gated Attention into the architecture with different fusion strategies

 Implemented and integrated Attention Bottleneck into the architecture